YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 1. Test for stationarity using the Augmented Dickey-Fuller (ADF) test.
 2. Fit the VAR model with an optimal lag order, determined by minimizing the BIC.
-3. Analyze the model output, including impulse response functions and forecast error variance decomposition.
+3. Analyze the model output.
 4. Forecast the factors using the fitted model.
 5. Evaluate the forecast accuracy using the Mean Absolute Percentage Error (MAPE).